samestep/website/src/blog/random-access/index.md

 </details>

+Note that this is not an apples-to-apples comparison like the above experiments were, since it uses a completely different implementation to compute the sum.
+That's why I put it here in its own section.

 ### MacBook

 {{macbookBuffer}}

-OK, so even though this isn't an apples-to-apples comparison, it looks like memory-mapping was just not being very smart; even if you doubled these times, you'd still only end up with a few nanoseconds per element on average, which is much faster than the over twenty nanoseconds per element we were seeing above for larger arrays.
+This pretty much confirms my suspicion: it looks like memory-mapping was just not being very smart.
+Even if you doubled these times, you'd still only end up with a few nanoseconds per element on average, which is much faster than the over twenty nanoseconds per element we were seeing earlier for larger arrays.

 ### Linux desktop

 {{desktopBuffer}}

-Still much slower on my Linux machine though!
+A very different story on Linux!
+These numbers actually look pretty comparable to what we were seeing earlier, especially once you double them to account for the fact that here we only need to read one file instead of two.
+My best guess is that the SSD I have for my Linux machine has lower bandwidth than my MacBook SSD, but the Linux operating system handles memory-mapped files more intelligently than macOS does.
+Hard to say for sure without trying the same experiment with different operating systems on the same hardware, though.

 ## Conclusion

+And there you have it!
+Here are the answers we learned for the questions posed at the start of the post:

 1. Summing numbers is fairly memory-bound, so there's basically no difference for arrays smaller than a million elements (the size of a typical L3 cache).
+On my Linux machine, though, there doesn't seem to be a direct correspondence between this cutoff point and the actual L3 cache size.
-2. In first-to-last order, the average time per element levels out to about a nanosecond on my MacBook (a bit faster on my Linux desktop).
+2. In first-to-last order, the average time per element levels out to about a nanosecond on my MacBook, or about half a nanosecond on my Linux desktop.
 3. For arrays too big for the L3 cache but under about a gigabyte, random order is about 4x slower on my MacBook, and about 8-16x slower on my Linux desktop.
 4. On Linux, random order starts getting even slower for arrays over a gigabyte, becoming more than 50x slower than first-to-last order; in contrast, random order on the MacBook seems to just level out as long as everything fits in RAM.
 5. Fisher-Yates is way too slow for data too big to fit in memory!
 Use a two-pass shuffle instead.
 6. Memory-mapped files are not magic: for data too big to fit in RAM, first-to-last order finally gets slower, by about 20x.
 After this point, random order still seems to be slower on Linux, but seems about the same speed as first-to-last order on the MacBook.
+Interestingly, while this effect stays when switching to a more direct approach on Linux, it seems to magically go away on macOS; perhaps due to a difference in how the two OSes handle memory-mapped files?

+Let me know if I got anything wrong!
+And I hope you enjoyed.